-The number of meetings of the Board and Board Committees for the financial year ended 30 September 2021, and each Director's attendance is reported in Section 9 of the Directors' report, in our 2021 Annual Report.
+The number of meetings of the Board and Board Committees for the financial year ended 30 September 2022, and each Director's attendance is reported in Section 9 of the Directors' report, in our 2022 Annual Report.

-Scheduled meetings of the Board Committees occur at least quarterly, with the Board Risk Committee and Board Legal, Regulatory & Compliance Committee both meeting at least six times annually.
+Scheduled meetings of the Board Committees occur at least quarterly, with the Board Risk Committee meeting at least five times annually.
 All Board Committees are able to meet more frequently as necessary.